Experience the Thrills of P1: Montenegro's Scenic and Hairpinned Road from Cetinje to Kotor

 How long is the road from Cetinje to Kotor?

-The road starts in the fields of Cetinje, at the base of the Lovcen mountain, in Cetinje, a treasure of Montenegrin cultural and historical heritage.
-After 1 hours 20 mins driving, the road ends along one of Montenegro's most beautiful bays, in Kotor, a city of traders and famous sailors, with many stories to tell.
-The Old City of Kotor is a well preserved urbanization typical of the middle Ages, built between the 12th and 14th century.
+The road is totally paved.
+It’s 36.3 km (22.55 miles) long, running from the fields of Cetinje, at the base of the Lovcen mountain, in Cetinje, a treasure of Montenegrin cultural and historical heritage to one of Montenegro's most beautiful bays, Kotor, a city of traders and famous sailors, with many stories to tell.
+The Old City of Kotor, on Montenegro’s Adriatic coast, is a well preserved urbanization typical of the middle Ages, built between the 12th and 14th century.